19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Fatigue Points.md

 *When determining max FP, treat any negative ability scores as 0.*

 Fatigue Points (FP) are your pool of combat experience, skill, and endurance.
-When you take damage, you reduce any FP you have before you reduce your [Health Points](Health%20Points.md) (HP).
+When you take damage, you reduce any FP you have before you reduce your [Hit Points](Hit%20Points.md) (HP).

 ## Other Mechanics